rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

 <input type="checkbox" class="checkbox inline"> Save the file and run it with the command `python test_4_6.py` in the terminal.
 <input type="checkbox" class="checkbox inline"> Try each of the arrow keys and confirm that the triangle moves in the correct direction.

-:warning: **NOTE:** Different operating systems might use different strings for they key events.
+:warning: **NOTE:** Different operating systems might use different strings for their key events.
 For example, `"left"` might be `"left arrow"` instead.
-Just run your `test_4_5.py` application anytime you want to check which string is associated with which key.
+You can run your `test_4_5.py` application and check its output anytime you want to know which string is associated with which key.